 It is important to note that anesthesia-free dental procedures are not appropriate for patients with signs of dental disease.
 Anesthesia-free cleanings are possible for calm patients with low levels of tartar and no signs of gingivitis.
 When gingivitis or gum recession is present, the tissue is often sensitive, and it is therefore difficult to clean the tartar from below the gumline because this may be uncomfortable or stressful for the animal.
 It is imperative that we be able to clean below the gumline because if tartar is left there, it will continue to advance periodontal disease even when the visible tooth looks clean.

 We understand that situations are unique and we are here to help you!
-If you are seeking an anesthesia-free dental cleaning for your pet, please schedule a consultation appointment so we can evaluate and discuss your options with you.
+If you are seeking an anesthesia-free dental cleaning for your pet, please give us a call so we can help determine which option may be best for you and your pet and give you resources.